 The University Police Department has a list of all student participants in your faculty-led program along with their emergency contact information.
 Please be sure to tell the UPD the nature of your call and provide telephone number where you can be reached.
 If possible, leave an additional number should the other number not work.

-Below is the cell phones of both the Director of Study Abroad and Nationally Competitive Scholarships and Program Coordinator.
+Below is the cell phone of the Director of Study Abroad.
 Please use these numbers only in an emergency, outside of normal business hours.

 Carolina Galloway Director of Study Abroad Cell: (806) 282-0156